 I know for a fact that there are gears turning behind the scenes to improve the diversity in Church visual materials but the results of those efforts may take a few years to manifest BUT, we as a community don’t need to wait for the organization to create a visual culture of diversity and inclusion in the most important branch of the church, our homes.

-Ok, let’s dive into my favorite part, the data.
-As you review these numbers, keep in mind at this point in history, at least half of the church members (especially if you are looking at those who are frequently engaging with the church) are BIPOC and women.
+Now for what you came for, the data.
+As you review these numbers, keep in mind at this point in history, well over half of the church members (especially if you are looking at those who are frequently engaging with the church) are BIPOC and women.

-Of the scenes depicted, about 1in 3 included women.
+Of the scenes depicted, a little over 1in 3 included women.
 A slight improvement over 2022.

 Across all the artworks, there are 224 faces.
 A little over half as many as 2022

-About 1 in 5 of those could reasonably be considered BIPOC faces.
+Less than 1 in 6 of those could reasonably be considered BIPOC faces.
 Almost 10% less than 2022.

-The ratio was approximate the same for female to male faces.
+The ratio was just slightly higher for female to male faces.

 A centered character is defined as: A figure that is clearly equal to a partner or more important than other figures in the painting.
 This is determined by composition, emphasis, implied lines, and contrast.